ingcloud-fr/vagrant-virtualbox-kubernetes/README-OLD.md

   -v <k8s_version>    Kubernetes version (default: 1.32)
   -w <workers>        Number of worker nodes (default: 1) -m <build_mode>     Network mode: bridge_static | bridge_dyn | nat (default: bridge_static)
-  -i <ubuntu_box>     Ubuntu base image (default: jammy64-updated) -r <runtime>        Container runtime: containerd | docker (default: containerd) -a <ip_start>       Static IP start for bridge_static mode (default: 192.168.1.200) --dry-run           Only show the command, do not launch Vagrant

-For bridge_dyn, you have to set IPs in the Vagrantfile
+For bridge_static and bridge_dyn, you have to set IPs in the Vagrantfile
 ```

 Start a cluster with default values: